AyeshaHakim/Proj_Palindrome_Anagram/README.md

 is_Palindrom_and_AnagramTest: test whether the given string is both a palindrome and an anagram

 The solution also includes screen shots of the result of these automated tests showing that it passed all 28 tests successfully.
+It means these functions are behaving as expected.